jchen9314/DSCI_522_jchen9314_apchiodo/README.md

 In building our model, we were also able to tease out the most important features.
 According to our results are alcohol, sulphates and total sulfur dioxide are the three most important features.

 In order to increase the accuracy of our model, we are considering the use of other hyperparameters and other machine learning models such as random forest.
-Furthermore, in order to generalize our model we would like to include similar data pertaining to varieties of wine outside Portugal.
+Furthermore, in order to generalize our model, we would like to include similar data pertaining to varieties of wine outside Portugal.

 ### Data set
 Data source is [here](https://www.kaggle.com/uciml/red-wine-quality-cortez-et-al-2009).